anviljs/anvil.compass/README.md

 ## Anvil Compass Plugin

 This plugin requires anvil.js version 0.8.* or greater.
-It also requires the HAML Ruby Gem.
+It also requires the Compass Ruby Gem.

 ## Installation